btaba/PHPfun/ReadMe.md

-##Short examples.
+##Php stuff
-Fibonacci nums && integer to string converter found in index.php
+Fibonacci nums and integer to string converter
+Run it in your localhost